SumoLogic/sumologictoolbox/readme.md

 Collector Backup:

-    1. Input Credentials for your org
+    1. Input/select Credentials for your org
     2. Select your region for your org
     3. Click "Update" to populate the collector list
     4. Choose one or more collectors